owen-rpx/simple-git-ui/README.md

-# vscode-simple-git-ui README
+# README

-This is the README for your extension "vscode-simple-git-ui".
-After writing up a brief description, we recommend including the following sections.
+ This is project for vscode extension of git UI that can provide better UE to developers.
+ Nodejs 16.17.0 for development env.
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.